inimicus/CruxCounter/README.md

 - Show count of active Crux
 - Play a sound when gaining, losing, or reaching maximum Crux
+- Change the colors to match your UI style or visibility requirements
 - Animated miniature Crux display
   - Option to change the rotation speed or completely disable rotation
 - Animated Arcanist-themed background